 Museum of South Ostrobothnia photography exhibition

-The South Ostrobothnia Museum features a permanent exhibition, Mihinä me ollahan, as well as an upstairs photography exhibition called Animals of Night and Day.
+The South Ostrobothnia Museum features a permanent exhibition, Mihinä me ollahan and the other museum buildings offer a nice sightseeing spot all year round.
 While exploring the museum and Törnävä Manor grounds, visitors can hear the sounds of various birds, guiding them toward a nearby nature reserve.
-Additionally, there is an outdoor exhibit about the flying squirrel on the museum grounds, which is accessible around the clock.

-The Animals of Night and Day photo exhibition, created by Jukka Risikko and Benjam Pöntinen, showcases their stunning wildlife photography.
+The Animals of Night and Day photo exhibition, was created by Jukka Risikko and Benjam Pöntinen.
+It potrayed their stunning wildlife photography.
 Over the years, these adorable animals have been captured on both film and memory cards.
 The spotlight is on the animals themselves—foxes, owls, flying squirrels, and many other companions, often seen with their young.

 There is plenty to marvel at year-round in the museum area.
 The ducks in the nearby pond are already preparing for winter.
 While they may be curious about people, it’s important not to feed them breadcrumbs or pieces of bread, as these are not suitable for their diet.